rdm100/clothing-store/README.md

 Create clothing store with basket to add and remove items as well as taking payments.

-Using React and Redux, SASS, Firebase for authentication and storing shop data, Memoization for performance, stripe for payments, made components styled components and have added an animated loading spinner when the collection and collection preview pages load.
+Using React, Redux, Redux-Thunk for asynchronous action for shop data in redux, SASS, Firebase for authentication and storing shop data, Memoization for performance, stripe for payments, made components styled components and have added an animated loading spinner when the collection and collection preview pages load.
 Spinner can mostly be seen when refreshing collection or collection preview pages.
-Will be adding using graphQL and Apollo.

 # Project Title